chhavi-khandelwal/MobileFunnels/README.md

 							Accordion

 # Architecture
  - components: All the folders of react components used in the app.
-Each folder contains a tsx file for rendering + test files for testing the functionality
+Each folder contains a tsx file for rendering + test files for testing the functionality.
- - Testing: Unit tests for MainScreen added
+ - Testing: Unit tests for MainScreen added.

 # Features
  - Users can upload JSON files containing funnel data.
+ - Current Resolution supported: 365 X 600.
  - Funnel data is dynamically displayed using carousels.
 Each Funnel block takes the whole mobile screen viewport.
  - For ease in scrolling, arrow buttons are added in top, left, right and bottom.
 Normal scrolling works as well.
  - To transition between different funnel pages, arrow buttons are added at the left and right.